Music Didn’t Transfer to New iPhone? Reasons & Fixes

 All-in-One iPhone Data Manager

-• Widely available for all iPhone models and the latest iOS version.
+• Compatible with all iPhone models and latest iOS versions

 Step 1.
-Download and launch FoneTool, connect your source iPhone to PC, and follow the prompts to unlock your device.
+Connect source iPhone to PC > Launch FoneTool > Follow the prompts to unlock your device.

 Step 2.
-Head to the Phone Transfer tab and tap iPhone to PC > Get Started.
+Head to Phone Transfer > iPhone to PC > Get Started.

 Step 3.
-Add the music you want to move to your new iPhone and click Start Transfer to save it to your PC.
+Add the music you want to move to your new iPhone > Click Start Transfer.

 Transfer songs to PC

 Step 4.
-Then connect your new iPhone to PC, click Phone Transfer > PC to iPhone > Get Started.
+Connect new iPhone > Click Phone Transfer > PC to iPhone > Get Started.

 Step 5.
-Upload your music from the path where you saved it just now, and then click Start Transfer to transfer music to your new iPhone seamlessly.
+Upload music > Click Start Transfer to transfer music to your new iPhone seamlessly.

 Start Transfer Songs to New iPhone